v-espitalier/Raytracer-tch-rs/README.md

 - [LaurentMazare/tch-rs/issues/866](https://github.com/LaurentMazare/tch-rs/issues/866)

-You can also test a CPU-only implementation of the raytracer (without the libtorch dependancy).
-See [https://github.com/v-espitalier/Raytracer-rs](https://github.com/v-espitalier/Raytracer-rs) .
+There is also a CPU-only implementation of the raytracer (without the libtorch dependancy).
+See [v-espitalier/Raytracer-rs](https://github.com/v-espitalier/Raytracer-rs) .

 Once you installed libtorch, you can start playing with tensors, and test this GPU-based raytracer.